 The trigger pull on my DB9 was smooth, though a bit long.
 I did not get a chance to test it on a scale, but believe it to be in the neighborhood of six pounds.
 This may seem heavy to some, but in a high-stress situation where you are drawing your weapon for self-defense, this is extremely appropriate—and safe.

 The recoil on the DB9 can best be described as snappy, which makes perfect sense.
-If you want small and powerful, you’ll need make a few sacrifices that would be offered in a larger-frame model.
+If you want small and powerful, you’ll need to make a few sacrifices that would be offered in a larger-frame model.
 However, “snappy” does not mean unshootable or violent recoil likely to rattle the fillings from your teeth.
 It’s simply a solid pop that is completely manageable.
-Again, past break in and routine familiarization drills, this is not a plinking gun…
+Again, past break-in and routine familiarization drills, this is not a plinking gun…

 Like any gun you plan to carry for self-defense, you need to run a minimum of two boxes of the actual ammo you plan to carry.
 Trying to test the gun with cheap ammo, then loading it with a premium round is a recipe for disaster.
 When I test a new gun that I plan to carry, I like to run three or four different rounds through it as a minimum.
 I run one magazine slow and controlled.
 If it functions properly, I run the next mag hot.